arafato/azure-core-concepts-book/README.md

 - Azure US Government
 - Azure China Cloud

+**Gotcha**
+>- The *Azure Cloud* environment is the only one which has a trust relationship with the
+>Microsoft consumer identity system.
+This lets you signup and login with a Microsoft account
+>(formely known as LiveID).
+This is also the reason why you cannot use a Microsoft account to
+>signup and login into the other Cloud environments since these do *not* have a trust relationship
+>with the Microsoft consumer identity system due to their restricted privacy and data regulations.

 #### Azure Cloud
 Also known as the International Cloud.
 Currently comprised of 30 regions world-wide.